-- 5. Transportation employees may be provided lunch and/or breaks at the discretion of the Transportation Coordinator.
+- Transportation employees may be provided lunch and/or breaks at the discretion of the Transportation Coordinator.
 Work schedules, including break and/or lunch periods, will be assigned by the Transportation Coordinator based on the needs of the department.
 The Fair Labor Standards ACT (FLSA) does not require employees be given lunch or rest breaks.
-The lunch site will be contingent upon the location where the employee is working during lunch hours. - 6.
-Employees will use time clocks in lieu of signing in if time clocks are available. - 7.
-Employees are required to return to the shop no earlier than 3:45 p.m. unless the employees needs to: - Complete work tasks at the shop - Pick up parts - Meet with the Transportation Administrative Secretary or shop foreman - Leave early due to illness or personal reasons - Arrive back early per the request of the shop foreman - 8.
-It is the employee's responsibility to notify the designated supervisor if it appears they will be tardy.
+The lunch site will be contingent upon the location where the employee is working during lunch hours. - Employees will use time clocks in lieu of signing in if time clocks are available. - Employees are required to return to the shop no earlier than 3:45 p.m. unless the employees needs to: - Complete work tasks at the shop - Pick up parts - Meet with the Transportation Administrative Secretary or shop foreman - Leave early due to illness or personal reasons - Arrive back early per the request of the shop foreman - It is the employee's responsibility to notify the designated supervisor if it appears they will be tardy.
 In the event the employee cannot give advanced notice, he/she is required to contact the designated supervisor as soon as possible to let them know the reason for the tardiness.
-Tardiness in excess of 15 minutes shall be submitted as leave.
+Tardiness in excess of 15 minutes shall be submitted as leave. - If an employee is needing to work over, permission from the immediate supervisor is required. - Regular scheduled work hours must be kept.
+Missing time must be filled with appropriate leave.